The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Introduction

 \section{Introduction}

-Channel capacity is the maximal rate at which communication with vanishing error probability is possible, provided that the length of each codeword is allowed to grow without limit.
-Owing to the celebrated Shannon theory \cite{SHA49}, this asymptotic regime of communication is well understood.
-Since more than a decade, it is also known how practical codes which achieve the capacity (for certain channels and arbitrarily long codewords) can be constructed \cite{RIC01b}.
-Nevertheless, for real-world applications, the codeword (or block) length is naturally limited due to delay and complexity constraints.
-Thus, it is unfortunate that much less is known about the performance limits of communication in the finite block-length regime, where only bounds on the optimal error probability for a given code rate and block length are available, e.g., \cite{FEI54,SHA59}.
-In addition, these bounds are in general difficult to analyze and to evaluate.
-As a consequence, code design for short block length is rendered difficult because no simple comparison to the theoretical optimum can be made.
-This is in particular the case for non-ergodic channels (e.g., quasi-static or block-fading channels) for which the error probability is fundamentally limited by the outage probability \cite{BIG98}, and even more for multiple-input multiple-output (MIMO) channels for which the available bounds are even less tractable.
-The aim of this paper is to provide \emph{closed-form} bounds on the optimal average error probability for the MIMO Rayleigh block-fading channel, assuming that coding is done over $n$ channel uses during which the channel takes a random but constant realization.
-These bounds take either the form of asymptotically exact expressions in the regime where all system dimensions grow infinitely large or the form of accurate approximations in the finite-dimensional regime.
+In real-world wireless communications, the codeword (or block) length of the transmission is naturally limited due to delay and complexity constraints.
+It is thus unfortunate that only few tractable performance limits of wireless communication scenarios under the finite block-length regime are available.
+In general, only bounds on the optimal error probability for a given coding rate and block-length are derivable, e.g.,~\cite{FEI54,SHA59}, which are for most relevant cases difficult to analyze and evaluate.
+This is in particular the case for non-ergodic channels (e.g., quasi-static or block-fading channels), for which the error probability is fundamentally limited by the outage probability~\cite{BIG98}.
+The evaluation of these non-asymptotic bounds becomes even more challenging in presence of multiple-input multiple-output (MIMO) channels.